North Carolina Ghosts - Stories, Legends, Folklore

 This all came to a tragic end one night in 1958 when a fire broke out in the orphanage dormitory.
 The fire spread quickly through the building, and by the time the sleeping children were aware of the smoke and the heat filling the hallways of their only home it was too late.
 When the fire department arrived, the building had already been gutted, reduced to burnt beams and flame-broken bricks.
 Many of the children burned to death in the flames.

-The path leading up to the empty field called Crybaby Lane
+The path leading up to the empty field called Crybaby Lane, as it looked in 2003.

 Months after the fire, when after what remained of the burned orphanage had been torn down and hauled away, the city began receiving complaints from the neighbors that the smell of smoke was still strong in the air, as if the fire was still burning.
 The smell was so strong that some people would choke when they walked into the field, as if their own lungs were filling up with smoke.
 This happened even though the new grass had already covered up where the building once stood.